Where can I find a list of historical markers in Virginia?

 What does an official Virginia historical highway marker look like?

 Virginia historical highway markers are in most cases approximately 42-by-40 inches.
 The markers are painted silver and currently cast in aluminum with black lettering for the text, which appears on both sides of the sign.
-The signs also include each marker's unique topic title and assigned alpha-numeric identification code; the Seal of the Commonwealth within an upside down equilateral triangle positioned at the top of the sign; and the following signature line along the bottom: "Department of Historic Resources, [and the year in which the marker was created]."
-Alternative signature lines that appear on Virginia markers include the names of other agencies that once managed the program including The Department of Conservation and Historic Resources; The Virginia Historic Landmarks Commission; The Virginia State Library; and the Conservation & Development Commission.
+The signs also include each marker’s unique topic title and assigned alpha-numeric identification code; the Seal of the Commonwealth within an upside down equilateral triangle positioned at the top of the sign; and the following signature line along the bottom: “Department of Historic Resources, [and the year in which the marker was created].”
+Alternative signature lines on Virginia markers include the names of other agencies that once managed the program, specifically, the Department of Conservation and Historic Resources; the Virginia Historic Landmarks Commission; the Virginia State Library; and the Conservation & Development Commission.